keren05/VoiceAssistant/README.md

 # VoiceAssistant
-This respository is a movie recommender voice assistant
+This respository is a development of a movie recommender voice assistant